ekynoxe/ekynoxe.com/source/_posts/2011-12-05-why-linked-in-does-it-wrong.md

 ## The problem

-Now, what&#8217;s not normal is that the invite I received, which sparked this train of thoughts (or rant, as you wish), was sent to an address I <span style="text-decoration: underline;">do not publish on LinkedIn</span>.
+Now, what&#8217;s not normal is that the invite I received, which sparked this train of thoughts (or rant, as you wish), was sent to an address I *do not publish on LinkedIn*.

 And that&#8217;s where things start to get tasty: it seems that on LinkedIn, you can send invites to any email you want, whether or not you know these persons, or are linked at all with them through any Nth degree of contact.
-Maybe for this you need a special account, possibly paid, but basically, it means that any moronic recruiter may send god knows how many emails, <span style="text-decoration: underline;">through LinkedIn</span>, to whichever addresses they want, under the LinkedIn, generally trusted, banner, as an &#8220;invite to connect&#8221;.
+Maybe for this you need a special account, possibly paid, but basically, it means that any moronic recruiter may send god knows how many emails, *through LinkedIn*, to whichever addresses they want, under the LinkedIn, generally trusted, banner, as an &#8220;invite to connect&#8221;.
 (1)

 Let me rephrase that: &#8220;Any moron with the correct LinkedIn account can send spam-phishing emails to anyone through an established and trusted corporation (in email domains terms) without any problems, without getting caught by spam filters, and without being flagged as high spammers&#8221; (2)